aifimmunology/MOCHA/README.md

 # <a name="library"></a> Install package and load library

-To install library, run the following lines of code to install directly from GitHub
+To install, run the following lines of code to install directly from GitHub replacing 'your_token' with your Github Personal Access Token.

+    Sys.setenv(GITHUB_PAT='your_token')
     devtools::install_github("aifimmunology/scMACS", ref="package-details")
     library("scMACS")